Chemical Sensing Innovations

 A review about recent developments and new opportunities for metal-free SERS

-Flexible/wearable SERS
+Flexible/wearable SERS with gold

 An ultrathin, bio-integretable gold nanomesh with high Raman signal enhancement and high sensing reproducibility